The Top Ten Major Causes Of Car Accidents – Las Vegas Car Accident Lawyer Paul S. PaddaFiled under Personal Injury

 - “Rubbernecking” – A car accident or other event occurs that gets everyone’s attention as they crane their necks to observe what is happening roadside.
 This is called “rubbernecking” which is merely a form of distracted driving.

-- Multitasking – The average person is under constant barrage of information as a result of ubiquitous technological innovations.
+- Multitasking – The average person is under a constant barrage of information as a result of ubiquitous technological innovations.
 This, coupled with the constant pressures associated with modern life, can cause people to do too much.
 Eating and talking on the phone while driving is not a smart move.

 - Switching Channels – While driving safely should always be the first priority of every driver, far too many people make it a secondary concern to their desire to have the perfect song play on the radio.